PBC48/ECE-3400-Fall-2018/docs/lab4.md

 }

 ```
 This code is the decoder for communication from the FPGA.
 The code is very simple because of the extra hardware used.
 With this method, we used up to four pins from the Arudino.
-We could have used a serial communication protocol using two pins to send the four bits of messages but we have extra pins from the Arduino left over so simplicity at the cost of hardware was chosed to save time.
+We could have used a serial communication protocol using two pins to send the four bits of messages but we have extra pins from the Arduino left over so simplicity at the cost of hardware was prioritized.

 ## Conclusion

-Overall, this lab is one of the harder labs this semester.
+This lab is one of the harder labs this semester.
 Getting the camera to display an image correctly was a challenge due to the complexities in timing the camera pixel transmission correctly.
 While getting the image itself wasn't too difficult to display, getting the right colors for the image was difficult.
 We often had inverted colors or colors that were too dark or faded displaying on the screen.
 Both hardware and software contributed to the difficulty.
-We had to set the software to poll the bytes from the camera correctly but also make sure we wire the camera to the FPGA in a way that won't introduce noise, especially with a 24 MHz clock driving the transmission.
+We had to set the software to poll the bytes from the camera correctly but also had to ensure sure we wired the camera to the FPGA in a way that wouldn't introduce noise, especially with a 24 MHz clock driving the transmission.
 Looking forward, we will be integrating the FPGA camera system into our robot.
 This will likely result in more states and updates to our radio messages to support communicating treasure shapes and colors.
 We also will need to update the basestation so that it can receive messages from the radio.